CircleEducation/circle-education-local/hire/katie-macaulay.md

 jobtitle: Web Developer

 location: Austin, TX
-blurb: 'A life-learner and new technology enthusiast, I work hard at the things I love: programming, teaching, and learning.
-As a software developer of more than six years and a teacher of more than ten, I have combined my teaching experience and passion for coding to help create an accessible, living, and relevant curriculum aimed to open up the tech industry to those determined to break in.
-Gregarious.
-Arts Enthusiast.
-Strategic Thinker.
-Web Developer.'
+blurb: 'A learner and an enthusiastic programmer; I love to teach, play, and do serious work.
+As a beginning software developer, I love diving into projects and taking every learning opportunity.
+I am currently using my teaching experience to help revise curriculum for future students at Austin Coding Academy.
+My passion for coding has helped me create web applications for teachers.
+I'm an Arts enthusiast and strategic thinker.'

 skills:
   - Node.js